 - Even Evil Has Loved Ones: While he didn't make life easy for his brother Matthew, he still genuinely cares for him.

 - Even Evil Has Standards: When Stromwell's son goes missing and he accuses Thorne of being behind it, Thorne points out that he never goes after a person's family.
-Thorne is actually planning to kill Stromwell right then, betraying him at a peace summit, but he is legitimately shocked at the accusation and is completely sincere in his assertion of innocence.
+Thorne is actually planning to kill Stromwell right then, betraying him at a peace summit, but he seems legitimately shocked at the accusation and is (in this case, at least) indeed sincere in his assertion of innocence.

 - Faux Affably Evil: He likes to make himself appear pleasant, but he has never been shown to harbor good intentions.